Dhruv22092001/LaLiga-2025_2026-Winner-Prediction/README.md

 # LaLiga-2025_2026-Winner-Prediction
 Football league championship winner prediction using Random Forest classifier.
 Model trained on historical season data (2015-2023) to predict 2024 outcomes and forecast 2025-2026 season probabilities.
 Includes data preprocessing, feature engineering, and visualization of team performance trends.

+# LaLiga 2025-2026 Winner Prediction

+**Football league championship winner prediction using a Random Forest classifier.**
+The model is trained on historical season data (2015–2023), validated on 2024 outcomes, and used to forecast championship probabilities for the 2025–2026 season.
+This project includes data preprocessing, feature engineering, and visualization of team performance trends.

+---

+## Project Overview

+This project predicts the winner of the LaLiga football league for the 2025–2026 season using a Random Forest classifier.
+The model learns from historical season data (2015–2023), validates predictions against the 2024 season, and forecasts the upcoming season’s championship probabilities.

-Data Description
+## Data Description

 The dataset consists of season-wise team statistics such as:

-Points per match (pts/mp)
+- Points per match (`pts/mp`)

-Goal difference (gd)
+- Goal difference (`gd`)

-Wins (w)
+- Wins (`w`)

-Losses (l)
+- Losses (`l`)

-Ranking (rk)
+- Ranking (`rk`)

 Feature engineering includes calculating projected points based on remaining games.

-How to Run
+## How to Run

-Clone this repository.
+1. Clone this repository.

-Install dependencies using:
+2. Install dependencies using:

-bash
-Copy
-Edit
    pip install -r requirements.txt

 Run the main script or Jupyter notebook to train the model and generate predictions.

 Visualizations will be created automatically during execution.